Abraham Baldwin Agricultural College: Student life

 There are numerous student organizations on the ABAC campus.
 Students have the opportunity to get involved with organizations ranging from the Student Government Association to the Forestry-Wildlife Club.

 Campus media

 The Stallion is the premier student newspaper in both the state and the southeast region.
 Staff of the literary magazine, Pegasus, and creative writing faculty sponsor numerous poetry readings each year.
 Other events include a Writer's Harvest and contributions to the George Scott Day festival.

 ABAC also has its own radio station, WPLH 103.1.

 Athletics

+ABAC is a member of the National Association of Intercollegiate Athletics (NAIA) competing in the Southern States Athletic Conference (SSAC).
 Intercollegiate sports teams include basketball, baseball, golf, and tennis for men, and basketball, softball, tennis, and soccer for women.
 ABAC has five national championships, three in softball and two in men's tennis.

 Music

 ABAC has achieved international attention through its music program.
 The music program at ABAC includes a jazz band, jazz choir, concert band, concert choir, bluegrass band, and pep band.
 The ABAC jazz band has been on three tours of Europe.
 ABAC vocalists performed in 2011 at Lincoln Center.

 The ABAC Arts Connection brings art and cultural events to Tifton and surrounding counties.
 The Baldwin Players theatre troupe stage performances during the fall and spring semesters.
 Recently, ABAC became a member institution of the Georgia Poetry Circuit.